Managing Citizen Developers With Flosum

-An IBM global study showed that up to 80 percent of enterprises are relying on citizen developers to close the skill gap.
-Gartner, a market research firm, defines a citizen developer as a user operating outside the scope of enterprise IT and its governance that creates new business applications for consumption by others, either from scratch or by composition.
+Gartner, the leading market research firm, expects that by 2023, the number of active citizen developers at large enterprises will be at least four times the number of professional developers.”
+Gartner defines a citizen developer as a user operating outside the scope of enterprise IT and its governance that creates new business applications for consumption by others, either from scratch or by composition.
 Using shared services, fourth generation language (4GL), and cloud computing platforms, today’s end users have the ability to build department and enterprise specific applications.

 Enterprises that rely on a partnership between IT and citizen developers can save time and money producing applications that coincide with changing business needs.
 Companies can reduce design time while also standardizing the look and feel of their platform.
 At the same time, they no longer need to be locked into vendor commitments and subscriptions.

 Salesforce is a cloud computing company focused on customer relationship management (CRM) solutions.
 Founded in 1999, the San Francisco-based company helped to move customer management tools to the cloud, making the information more accessible.
 Their tools help to increase employee productivity, team collaboration, customer loyalty, and sales.